nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 Deploying the Nuage DaemonSet
 --------------------------------

-The Ansible installer with automatically label the master nodes and deploy the nuage-master-config, nuage-cni-ds and nuage-cni-ds daemonsets.
+The Ansible installer with automatically label the master nodes and deploy the nuage-master-config, nuage-vrs-ds and nuage-cni-ds daemonsets.
 In case of any failures, use the appropriate commands to correct or verify the daemonset files and re-deploy.

 The nuage-master-config-daemonset.yaml for openshift-monitor deployment and nuage-node-config-daemonset.yaml for VRS and CNI plugin deployment is copied to /etc/ directory as part of Ansible installation.